EsamGhaleb/MultimodalReferenceResolution/README.md

-# MultimodalReferenceResolution
-I see what you mean: Co-Speech Gestures for Reference Resolution in Multimodal Dialogue
+# I see what you mean: Co-Speech Gestures for Reference Resolution in Multimodal Dialogue